DODOEX/docs/docs/flashSwap.md

 ## What can flash swap do

-Flash swap 可以大大提高市场有效性。
+Flash swap can significantly improve market effectiveness.

-市场平价是由套利者维护的，flash swap 可以完全免除套利者的资金需求，大大降低套利门槛，进而促进了市场有效性。这里我们将给出 swap flash 的使用案例，一个完全 trustless 且 risk free 的套利合约。
+Market parity is maintained by arbitrageurs.
+Flash swap can completely eliminate the arbitrageur’s capital requirements, greatly reduce the arbitrage threshold, and promote market effectiveness.
+Here we will demonstrate a completely trustless and risk free arbitrage contract as a use case of swap flash.

 [source code](https://github.com/radar-bear/dodo-smart-contract/blob/master/contracts/helper/UniswapArbitrageur.sol)